HOP BREEDING PROGRAM

 - Production line duties in our pellet plant facility.

-The role requires you to walk through the hop gardens tying (or wrapping) the hop bines around the coir strings.
-This gives the hop bines the kick start they need to ensure they can climb the string and reach their full growing potential.
+Hop training requires you to walk through the hop gardens tying (or wrapping) the hop bines around the coir strings.
+This gives the hop bines the kick start they need to ensure they can climb the string and reach their full growth potential.

 What it’s like to work with us?

 You will be paid a competitive casual hourly rate under the Horticultural Award.
 Payment for hop stringing and hop training is by piecework agreement.
-Hourly rates are paid whilst you are trained and until competent in the task.
-Employees are paid for their induction and receive on the job role-specific training to ensure you are fully supported in your role.
+Hourly rates are paid for induction and training.
+On-the-job role-specific training is provided to ensure everyone is fully supported in their role.

-- Driver’s licence and any other relevant qualifications or certificates.
+- A copy of your driver’s licence and any other relevant certifications or tickets